-PART of a huge fishing complex situated just north of Bridgwater has gone up for carp fishing lakes, as well as an area made up of former stock ponds and wetland.
+PART of a huge fishing complex situated just north of Bridgwater has gone up for sale.

 Trinity Waters Wildmarsh site, part of Trinity Waters in Chilton Trinity, has just gone on the market with an asking price of £500,000.